bigmoumou/bokeh_tutorial/django-bokeh/graph2django/mysite/README.md

 ```

 ### Step 2-2.
 Sent it to the frontend:
-The full example looks like this (file: views.py).
+The full example code in `views.py` looks like this.
 ```python
 from django.shortcuts import render from bokeh.plotting import figure